openharmony/docs/en/readme/distributed-scheduler.md

 **Limitations and constraints on remote startup**:

--   Only FAs can be started remotely.
+-   Only Feature Abilities \(FAs\) can be started remotely.
 Remote startup is unavailable to abilities using the Service template.
 -   Before the remote startup, ensure that the distributed networking between the primary and secondary devices is successful.
 Otherwise, the remote startup fails.

 ## Usage<a name="section10729231131110"></a>

--   **Compiling the Distributed Scheduler**
+-   **Compiling and Building the Distributed Scheduler**

 The code of the Distributed Scheduler is stored in the following directory: